gohugoio/hugo/content/en/about/security-model/index.md

 {{< code-toggle config="security" />}}

-Note that these and other config settings in Hugo can be overridden by the OS environment.
+Note that these and other configuration settings in Hugo can be overridden by the OS environment.
 If you want to block all remote HTTP fetching of data:

 ```txt
 HUGO_SECURITY_HTTP_URLS=none hugo
 ```

-## Dependency Security
+## Dependency security

 Hugo is built as a static binary using [Go Modules](https://github.com/golang/go/wiki/Modules) to manage its dependencies.
 Go Modules have several safeguards, one of them being the `go.sum` file.
 This is a database of the expected cryptographic checksums of all of your dependencies, including transitive dependencies.

 [Hugo Modules](/hugo-modules/) is a feature built on top of the functionality of Go Modules.
 Like Go Modules, a Hugo project using Hugo Modules will have a `go.sum` file.
 We recommend that you commit this file to your version control system.
 The Hugo build will fail if there is a checksum mismatch, which would be an indication of [dependency tampering](https://julienrenaux.fr/2019/12/20/github-actions-security-risk/).

-## Web Application Security
+## Web application security

 These are the security threats as defined by [OWASP](https://en.wikipedia.org/wiki/OWASP).